 - Egg – Egg helps bind the dough together and adds protein.

-Combine all ingredients in a mixing bowl and stir to combine.
-This is a thick dough, so you may find that you actually need to get in their with your hands and work it together.
+- Combine all ingredients in a mixing bowl and stir to combine.
+This is a thick dough, so you may find that you actually need to get in there with your hands and work it together.
 Don’t be alarmed that it’s thick, that’s expected.

-After your dough has come together, roll into balls approximately 1″ in diameter and place onto a baking sheet.
-Then, using a fork, gently press into the peanut butter cookie dough to on two sides to create an overlapping crosshatch impression.
-This gives peanut butter cookies their signature look, but also helps flatten the cookie a bit for baking.
+- After your dough has come together, roll into balls approximately 1″ in diameter and place onto a baking sheet.
+Then, using a fork, gently press into the dog peanut butter cookie dough on dough to on two sides to create an overlapping crosshatch impression.
+This gives the peanut butter cookies their signature look, but also helps flatten the cookie a bit for baking.

 Storage: Make sure to completely store treats before storing.
 Once cool, store in an air tight container or freezer bag.
-I recommend then storing them in the fridge for 7-10 days, or freezing for up to two months.Ā At room temperature they are fine for 3-4 days.
+I recommend storing them in the fridge for 7-10 days, or freezing for up to two months.
+At room temperature they are fine for 3-4 days.

-The most common questions I am asked is can people eat these cookies?
-Absolutely, yes you can.
+Human Safe – I’m often asked if people can eat these cookies, and the answer is yes you can!
 As you can tell from the ingredients they are all ingredients you probably already consume.
 They won’t be sweet, because they don’t have sugar, and won’t have quite the same rich taste that a cookie made with butter would have.

-I hope your pup enjoys these dog cookies as much as ours do!
+I hope your pup enjoys this dog cookie recipe as much as ours do!
 If you too would like to enjoy some peanut butter cookies (the made for people kind!) check out my Best Peanut Butter Cookie Recipe, Chocolate Peanut Butter Cookies, Peanut Butter Monster Cookies and Peanut Butter Snickers Cookies.

 More Dog Treat Recipes